≡ Menu

 Because truth be told…

 The “Goldendoodle dog” is the product of breeding a Golden Retriever and a Poodle together.
-And while it may make perfect sense to breed these two quality breeds together in an effort to capture some of the “best” traits of each, it also makes sense for another reason.
+While it may make perfect sense to produce these two quality breeds together to capture some of the “best” traits of each, it also makes sense for another reason.
+Over the years, these breeds have been widely over-bred, leading to many inheritable diseasethatch currently plague each breed independently.

 So…